atsushieno/aap-juce/README.md

 To port existing plugins, or even with a new project, you will either follow the CMake way, or the Projucer way.
 You would normally have no choice, the original project would be either of those already, but CMake is much easier and much more intuitive to deal with.
 With Projucer, you will have to generate project every time you make changes to the project.
 In either approach, you end up with an Android Studio (Gradle) project that you can open on Android Studio (or stick to Gradle to build and adb to install, like we do on CI).
+Note that those Projucer-based projects won't expose usefull project structure so that those C++ sources won't show up.
+Only valid CMake setup provides them.

 There are many aap-juce based apps that could be used as reference/template projects.
 See the list of plugins on the AAP Wiki.

 ### Patching

-In most aap-juce-* apps, I created `aap-juce-support.patch` that (for each app) contains a set of changes as in patch files.
+In most aap-juce-* apps, we created `aap-juce-support.patch` that (for each app) contains a set of changes as in patch files.
 In `Makefile`, there is `PATCH_FILE` variable that indicates one single patch file.
 It usually points to that `aap-juce-support.patch`.

 IF the build system is Projucer, there is an additional variable called `PATCH_DEPTH` which is used with `patch` tool as: `patch -i [aap-juce-support.patch] -p [PATCH_DEPTH]`.
-For CMake projects -p 1 should suffice so I used `git apply` which does not take patch depth instead.
+For CMake projects -p 1 should suffice so we used `git apply` which does not take patch depth instead.

 ### Making application itself build for Android